Travel distance, frequency of return and the spread of disease: Discussion

-Why is the product $r\cdot f$ distinguished?
-We define $d \propto rf$ as effective travel distance.
-The significance of $d$ was revealed in recent work \cite{dong2020spectral,schlapfer2020hidden} on human mobility patterns which shows the number of people who visit a given location $f$ times from a distance $r$ during a certain reference period follow a universal, inverse square law $N(r,f) \propto 1/(rf)^2 \propto 1 / E^2$.
-We suspect the universal $\psi(rf)$ curve found in this paper derives from this inverse square law.
-Figure \ref{fig:levypref} tests this intuition by replacing the real-world mobility patterns $\mathcal{M}_{real}$ with the preferential return model \footnote{see the Methods for a description of the preferential return model}, a popular and accurate model of human movements faithful to the above distribution of effective travel distance, and a Levy flight, which is not faithful to it \cite{levy,dong2020spectral}.
-As seen, panel (a) shows a scaling collapse while panel (b) does not.
-This suggests the universality in $\psi(rf)$ is rooted in the universal inverse square law in human movement.
+The significance of $r\cdot f$ was revealed in recent work \cite{Schlapfer2021} on human mobility patterns which shows the number of people who visit a given location $f$ times from a distance $r$ during a certain reference period follow a universal, inverse square law $N(r,f) \propto 1/(rf)^2$.
+We suspect the $\tau(rf)$ curve found in this paper derives from this inverse square law; while we have discussed the relationship between exploration velocity and network contacts, deriving the exact mechanism linking the universal inverse square law to $\tau(rf)$ is an open question for future work.

-Since the universal $\psi(r\cdot f)$ curve -- and the policy implications we have drawn from it -- depends on the real world mobility data $\mathcal{M}_{real}$ collected in the \textit{absence} of COVID-19, it may not hold during an epidemic in which people are known to move differently.
-Fortunately, our NYC data extends through some of the COVID-19 outbreak so we are able to examine this.
-Figure~\ref{march} shows that the scaling collapse is not quite as clean when we run our simulations on data from the second half of March 2020---$r$ seems to have a weaker effect in March than it did in February, perhaps because individuals were already restricting their own travel radius due to pandemic-related fears.
-Still, the scaling collapse generally holds under real movement patterns during the COVID-19 pandemic (March 2020).
-This means that even with individuals' self-imposed restrictions during a pandemic, imposing $r$ and $f$ restrictions still has a similar effect, proportional to $r \cdot f$.
+An important implication of the $\tau(r\cdot f)$ curve is that restricting short, high frequency trips in a simulated environment does as much to slow disease spread as restricting long, low frequency trips.
+Agents in our simulations that take multiple trips around their neighbourhood spread disease as quickly as a those taking single, long trips to the city center.
+This is interesting academically, but more importantly, it has potential implications for policy: it means that restricting travel distance $r$ but ignoring travel frequency $f$ could be ineffective in containing the spreading of a disease.